Jayachandra777/-train-ticket-booking-/README.md

     // Calculate the refund amount (minus the cancellation fee) let refund = (PRICE * (100 - CANCELLATION_FEE)) / 100;

-    // Expect that a TicketCreated event is emitted with the correct values await expect(trainTicket.createTicket(ROUTE, PRICE))
-      .to.emit(trainTicket, "TicketCreated")
-      .withArgs(0, ROUTE, PRICE, owner.address);
-  });

-  // Test the bookTicket function it("should book a ticket with the given id", async function () {
-    // Call the createTicket function with ROUTE and PRICE as arguments await trainTicket.createTicket(ROUTE, PRICE);

-    // Call the bookTicket function with id (0) as argument await bookTicket(0);

-    // Get the ticket from the tickets mapping by its id (0) let ticket = await trainTicket.tickets(0);

-    // Expect that the ticket owner and status are updated expect(ticket.owner).to.equal(buyer.address);
-    expect(ticket.status).to.equal(1); // Booked

-    // Expect that the cUSD balance of the buyer is decreased by the ticket price expect(await getBalance(buyer.address)).to.equal(ethers.utils.parseEther("990"));

-    // Expect that the cUSD balance of the contract is increased by the ticket price expect(await getBalance(trainTicket.address)).to.equal(PRICE);

-    // Expect that a TicketBooked event is emitted with the correct values await expect(bookTicket(0))
-      .to.emit(trainTicket, "TicketBooked")
-      .withArgs(0, buyer.address);
-  });

-  // Test the cancelBooking function it("should cancel the booking of a ticket with the given id", async function () {
-    // Call the createTicket function with ROUTE and PRICE as arguments await trainTicket.createTicket(ROUTE, PRICE);

-    // Call the bookTicket function with id (0) as argument await bookTicket(0);

-    // Call the cancelBooking function with id (0) as argument await cancelBooking(0);

-    // Get the ticket from the tickets mapping by its id (0) let ticket = await trainTicket.tickets(0);

-    // Expect that the ticket owner and status are updated expect(ticket.owner).to.equal(address(0));
-    expect(ticket.status).to.equal(2); // Cancelled

-    // Calculate the refund amount (minus the cancellation fee) let refund = (PRICE * (100 - CANCELLATION_FEE)) / 100;

     // Expect that the cUSD balance of the buyer is increased by the refund amount expect(await getBalance(buyer.address)).to.equal(ethers.utils.parseEther("999"));